U.S. Government Documents Depository Policy

 USGS topographic maps are shelved in alphabetical or map series number order in the map room in Tutt South 1st Floor.
 Oversized maps stored in the map case in the atrium in Tutt North 2nd Floor.

 Some historical document series are shelved in the Documents Enclosed Area.
-You will need the help of Documents or Reference staff to access these publications.
+You will need the help of Documents or Research staff to access these publications.

 Microfiche are located in the microforms area in Tutt North 2nd Floor.